asherp/mms_reconstruction/WorkLog.md

+# 2019-12-06 16:47:45.793536: clock-out
+* working with pat

 # 2019-12-06 13:30:04.175404: clock-in

 # 2019-12-06 12:47:32.264699: clock-out
 ## Fig 1e (reproduction)

 This movie shows an interactive session using the Kamodofied Denton analysis within a jupyter notebook.
-We are able to reproduce Fig 1e using Kamodo's functional interface, allowing for interactive exploration of the data.
-We may also choose a custom time range from the available data, and an upcoming feature will be application of the analysis pipeline to events not covered in the paper.
+We reproduce Fig 1-e using Kamodo's functional interpolation api, allowing for interactive exploration of the data.
+We may also choose a custom time range from the available data, and an upcoming feature will be the application of the Denton analysis pipeline to events not covered in the paper.

 https://youtu.be/GK19dXhr4Ww

 ## cdf_Kamodo interface

-This movie shows an interactive jupyter notebook session cdf kamodo interface to load data from the MMS spacecraft.
+This movie shows an interactive jupyter notebook session to load data from the MMS spacecraft.
 The user specifies a cdf file (e.g. obtained from pyspedas), and kamodo generates interpolation functions based on the variables and their dependencies.

 ## fpi data

-An image of the fpi spectra for the Aug 10 event is obtained from the Kamodofied cdf interface.
+Kamodo generates quick-look graphics through function inspection.
+For example, this spectra image of the fpi instrument for the Aug 10 event is obtained from the Kamodofied cdf interface.
-This interface represents multi-dimensional cdf data as functions of independent variables.
+This interface can represent multi-dimensional variables as functions of multple variables (e.g. time and energy bin).
-Kamodo's can then generate quick-look graphics through function inspection.

 # 2019-12-06 10:46:12.552524: clock-in: T-20m